ktam069/Audio-visual_speech_separation_basic/README.md

+# Part IV Project 80 - Audio-visual Analysis for Portable Devices

-# Description
+## Description
-Basic version of the implementation for Part IV Project #80.
+Basic version of the implementation for Part IV Project #80 (2019).
 Commands are adpated to be run on windows.

-# Dependencies
+## Dependencies

 To run this project fully, the following libraries and tools are required.

+### Language and version:

+Python 3.6

 ### Download and install: